k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: Peaceful demon lords won't follow you across levels
 - Add regular bracers as a forge recipe
 - Ammo created by the Ranger quest artifact is fully identified
+- Hobbit rangers start with a crossbow instead of a bow, quest artifact is the Crossbow of Carl